Best Orthotics for Hypermobility – Improve Your Child’s Stability and Reduce Fatigue and Pain!

 If you need further clarification on what size to order, I suggest that you take a look at that specific guidance.

-Shoes with shoelaces are always more effective for children with hypermobility as they provide better stability and support compared to shoes with velcro closure.
+A well-tied shoe will keep the orthotic in place and prevent unnecessary shifting during activities, maintaining optimal support throughout the day.
 I suggest that you apply the following shoe lacing technique once you fit an orthotic inside your child’s shoes.

 My Take on Diagnosing Children with “Growing Pains”